 FASD Awareness Day began in 1999, initiated by Bonnie Buxton, Brain Philcox and Teresa Kellerman.
-The first FASD Awareness Day attracted interest worldwide including; New Zealand, followed by South Australia, South Africa, Italy, Germany, Sweden, United States of America and Canada.
+The first FASD Awareness Day attracted interest worldwide including; New Zealand, Australia (NOFASD), South Africa, Italy, Germany, Sweden, United States of America and Canada.
 NOFASD Australia is proud to have been involved since the beginning!